The Blacker the Berry (song): Composition

-"The Blacker the Berry" is a politically charged hip hop song that lasts for a duration of five minutes and twenty-eight seconds.
+"The Blacker the Berry" is a politically charged hip-hop song that lasts for a duration of five minutes and twenty-eight seconds.
 Along with amorphous song structures, its musical composition is marked by cinematic production.
 The track is built on a boom bap beat while providing subversive musical styles reminiscent of Parliament-Funkadelic.
 The song's lyrical content retains intense social commentary.
 Lamar surveys the world around him in a foreboding manner.
 His urgent rapping demonstrates discipline and control, even as an irregular cadence hits and runs over beat.
 Each of his straightforward lines comes at a direct and cutting pace, with Lamar abandoning his habitual tendency to fill up lines with melodious syllables.

 The song opens with a dark, bleary loop and wistful recitation of the words, "blacker the berry, sweeter the juice."
 Lamar begins his verse by declaring himself "the biggest hypocrite in 2015" atop the bombastic beat.
 Following the opening lines, he prophesies, "Once I finish this witnesses will convey just what I mean."
 Throughout the number, Lamar celebrates his African-American heritage while bluntly tackling hatred and racism.
-During the first two verses, Lamar strike at racism and stereotypes blacks face in America, all while continuously labeling himself "the biggest hypocrite of 2015."
-Lamar is at his most confrontational in "The Blacker the Berry," addressing issues such as police brutality and accepting his African heritage with lyrics about his skin color and coming from "the bottom of mankind."
+During the first two verses, Lamar strikes at racism and stereotypes black people face in America, all while continuously labeling himself "the biggest hypocrite of 2015."
+Lamar is at his most confrontational in "The Blacker the Berry," addressing issues such as police brutality, and accepting his African heritage with lyrics about his skin color and coming from "the bottom of mankind."
 As he rails at racial injustice, Lamar lets rage break his usual cool composure.
-With an angry, guttural delivery, the pitch of voice near both screams and sobs but his words manage to come across clearly.
+With an angry, guttural delivery, the pitch of voice near both screams and sobs, but his words manage to come across clearly.
 The song's lyrics offers revolutionary slogans before Lamar turns his scope on the final verse.

 Critical reception

 "The Blacker the Berry" received rave reviews from music journalists.
-Comparing its musical content to the work of Ice Cube, Alexis Petridis of The Guardian called the number "remarkable" and credited Lamar's snarling vocal performance.
+Comparing its musical content to the work of Ice Cube, Alexis Petridis of The Guardian called the number "remarkable", and credited Lamar's snarling vocal performance.
 He remarked, "Lamar goes right ahead and screams his head off ... powered by post-Ferguson fury, plagued by the kind of self-doubt and qualification that comes from knowing any statement you make is going to be at best picked apart and at worst torn to pieces on social media."
 Pitchfork deemed it their "Best New Track", with reviewer Jayson Greene claiming that the song "might be [Lamar's] most focused and upsetting performance."
-Steven J. Horowitz of Billboard gave the song four-and-a-half stars out of five, writing "Lamar flips to beast mode on the serrated "The Blacker the Berry," an aural manifestation of #blacklivesmatter."
+Steven J. Horowitz of Billboard gave the song four-and-a-half stars out of five, writing that "Lamar flips to beast mode on the serrated "The Blacker the Berry," an aural manifestation of #blacklivesmatter."
 Kyle Anderson from Entertainment Weekly described the song as "galvanizing."
 AllMusic's David Jeffries cited "The Blacker" as an album highlight.
-Likewise, Patrick Ryan for USA Today also regards "The Blacker the Berry" as among the four best songs in addition to being a part of the album's moodier portion which "packs the bigger punch."
+Likewise, Patrick Ryan for USA Today also regards "The Blacker the Berry" as among the four best songs, in addition to being a part of the album's moodier portion, which "packs the bigger punch."